 - High School Equivalency Diploma (including test scores)

 - Foreign Diplomas (must be translated into English)

-- NOTE: Applicants with 24 or more college credits are not eligible
+- NOTE: Applicants with 33 or more college credits may not be eligible

 - NOTE: See acceptable High School diploma guidelines